The Top 5 Best Legs Exercises for Your Quads

 The Rectus Femoris functions to extend the knee but also acts as a hip flexor because it crosses the hip joint.

 Adductors function to pull the leg towards the body, while abductors pull the leg away from the body.
-I find this confusing, so the secret I use to remember this, is that the ABductors pull the legs AWAY from the ABs.
+I find this confusing, so the secret I use to remember this is: the ABductors pull the legs AWAY from the ABs.

 Top 5 Best Quad Specific Leg Exercises